- 1. Introduction and Overview

 - make recommendations on Scholarships and Prizes

-For new students arriving for their first year of study, the Director of Studies is also responsible for supplying introductory material, reading lists etc. in advance of students' arrival; meeting new students at the beginning of the year to explain the teaching and learning at the Collegiate University in detail; and advising students on how to get the most out of supervisions, lectures, seminars and practicals, and from available learning facilities and materials.
+For students arriving for their first year of study, the Director of Studies also supplies introductory material, reading lists etc. in advance of arrival; meets new students at the beginning of the year to explain the teaching and learning at the Collegiate University in detail; and advises students on how to get the most out of supervisions, lectures, seminars and practicals, and from available learning facilities and materials.

 The system is based on a set of reciprocal assumptions.
 Just as students may expect the above from their Directors of Studies so there are mutual expectations.
 In return for their efforts on the students’ behalf, Directors of Studies can reasonably expect students to:

-- book up for and attend a meeting at the start and end of every term
+- book into and attend a meeting at the start and end of every term

 - attend promptly other scheduled meetings with their Director of Studies, unless there is a compelling reason why they cannot, and in such cases give as much notice as advice and guidance received on academic matters possible of unavoidable absence or delay.
 In an emergency they should attend without delay

 - respond to email or other messages within two working days